 An employee with perfectionism often sets unachievable goals or standards for themselves.
 They will then demonstrate an obsession to reach these goals at all costs, as achieving these objectives directly relates to their self-worth.
 An employee with perfectionism will never seem completely content.
 They will always feel like they could (and should) have done more.
 For this reason, they will continuously raise their standards.
 Be wary of this, as an individual with perfectionism will never be entirely satisfied with their own performance.
 Finally, watch out for signs of avoidance or employees who spend a disproportionate amount of time on seemingly unimportant tasks.

 So, what aspects of perfectionism, in particular, cause a problem for HR?
 Of course, it’s not all bad.
-Perfectionists generally contribute a lot of high-quality work, display great attention to detail, and often spot areas for improvement that have been overlooked.
+Perfectionists typically produce a high volume of high-quality work, exhibit meticulous attention to detail, and often identify areas for improvement that have been overlooked.
 However, the negative aspects of perfectionism can be costly.

-As mentioned above, people with perfectionism often suffer from burnout.
+As mentioned above, individuals with perfectionism often experience burnout.
 They rarely have the ability to prioritise tasks, as they believe all tasks are equally important and should be done equally well.
 This places an impossible standard upon the employee, and in their mission to excel, they often work themselves into the ground.
 They become frustrated, stressed, and exhausted, which might result in absenteeism due to ill health.

 Often, perfectionists can have an unintended negative impact on those around them.
 They can hold others to their own exacting standards, which are unfair and impossible.
 Other employees might begin to complain, or their work might suffer.

-Despite their mission for perfectionism, these same people often miss deadlines.
-They reason that a task isn’t done well enough and need more time to get it up to scratch.
+Despite their pursuit of perfectionism, these individuals often miss deadlines.
+They reason that a task isn’t done well enough and needs more time to get it up to scratch.
 According to one source, perfectionists are 66% more likely to miss deadlines for this reason.
 Finally, an employee might not meet their deadlines at all due to avoidance.

 The idea isn’t to remove all traces of perfectionism from your employees.
 It’s to help them manage their expectations and behaviour to be happier, more productive and more efficient.

-Managers and employees must collaborate on setting SMART goals to manage expectations and objectives.
+Managers and employees must work together to set SMART goals, managing expectations and objectives effectively.
 This way, managers can ensure that goals are attainable.
 Managers should watch out for employees who constantly stretch beyond what is realistic.
 Ambition and dedication are great, but ridiculously high standards just set employees up for disappointment.
-Performance management software can be used to set up and track these goals so everyone involved can remain up to date with progress.
+Performance management software can be used to set up and track these goals, ensuring that everyone involved remains up-to-date with progress.

-Regular feedback is suitable for all employees but is essential for perfectionists.
-Modern performance management systems are moving towards continuous performance management, where employees and managers meet up for regular, informal discussions relating to work.
+Regular feedback is suitable for all employees, but is essential for perfectionists.
+Modern performance management systems are shifting towards continuous performance management, where employees and managers engage in regular, informal discussions related to work.
 This allows your perfectionist employees to discuss progress, expectations, frustrations, and issues impacting their productivity.
 Be sure to demonstrate to the employee that you are thankful for their efforts, but you don’t want them to overtax themselves to the detriment of their health.

 Finally, encourage your perfectionist employee to accept occasional failures.
 Nobody is perfect.
-We all make mistakes, but we must learn from them rather than beating ourselves up.
+We all make mistakes, but we must learn from them rather than dwelling on them.
 In this respect, we will encourage employees to be positive, independent and enthusiastic assets to our organisation.